-Lee has been at his most consistently efficient in his second, much longer go-around in Philadelphia.
-He has kept his season ERAs at or below the 3.00 mark, and has become one of the game’s more difficult pitchers to draw a walk off of, allowing only one every 6.5 innings since his return to the Phillies.
+Lee was at his most consistently efficient in his second, much longer go-around in Philadelphia.
+He kept his season ERAs mostly below the 3.00 mark, and became one of the game’s more difficult pitchers to draw a walk off of, allowing only one every 6.6 innings in his return to the Phillies.

 As a FYI for emerging baseball history nuts, Lee has nothing in common with a namesake who hit .318 over a three-year period for the Phillies form 1921-23.